Amourspirit/python-ooouno-ex/ex/auto/general/odev_share_lib/README.md

 # Shared Library Access

-Example of importing a python module from share library using [OOO Development Tools] (ODEV)
+Example of importing a python module from share library using [OOO Development Tools] (OooDev)

 The path of LibreOffice user shared python Libraries can be different from user to user and machine to machine.

-Also ODEV has options to set these paths to a new location temporarily.
+Also OooDev has options to set these paths to a new location temporarily.

 Getting the locations of these paths can be challenging.

-ODEV can discover and register the path automatically as shown in this example.
+OooDev can discover and register the path automatically as shown in this example.

-Note that ODEV requires a connection to LibreOffice as it is the LibreOffice API that allows then paths to be discovered.
+Note that OooDev requires a connection to LibreOffice as it is the LibreOffice API that allows then paths to be discovered.
 Without a connection automatic registering of path is not possible.

 There is a macro example of importing from shared library [here](../../../general/odev_share_lib/).